 On the hike back out, we decided to spend the extra time exploring the Source Lake Overlook and were well rewarded.
 Largely abandoned since the new route opened, the trail is rough and unmaintained, making it difficult to navigate at times.
 However, the path takes your through small alpine meadows, past tiny lakelets, and under a small waterfall, and it is far less crowded that the main trail.
 By the time Source Lake is in view, the trail improves greatly, mostly by virtue of the adventurous clambering up the scramble route to The Tooth and Chair Peak located here.

 Snow Lake is not only beautiful, its very accessible just three miles to the lake and most of that distance is relatively flat which is likely what attracts so many hikers year after year.
 It should be noted that if solitude is your goal, this hike should be avoided.
 We hit the trail quite early on a weekend, and although we enjoyed some relative peace and quiet on the way up, we had to fight our way back down the trail, stopping every few minute to dance around groups heading up to the lake.
 If you do decide to brave the crowds, we highly recommend exploring the Source Lake Overlook for a respite from the throngs.

-Tucked on the slopes of recent resident to this area of Snoqualmie pass, having operated there since 1967.
-Various landlords have held fleeting ownership long before, including the mountains namesake, Authur Denny, who staked mining claims in the area while prospecting for iron ore back in 1869.
+, Alpental is the most recent resident of this area of Snoqualmie Pass, having operated here since 1967.
+Various landlords held fleeting ownership long before, including the mountains namesake, Authur Denny, who staked mining claims in the area while prospecting for iron ore back in 1869.
 Following in Dennys wake, mining claims proliferated throughout the valley including parts of Snow Lake.
 As the years passed, these claims were sold or abandoned, slowly becoming either part of Alpental or what would become the Alpine Lakes Wilderness.